 The Muriel Rukeyser Living Archive

-As a “Living Archive,” our website is designed to engender lively interdisciplinary conversations about this important twentieth-century poet.
-We include a rotating number of selected poems by Muriel Rukeyser.
-Published with permission of Bill Rukeyser, the poet’s son, these offer a representative sample of her voluminous and variegated body of work.
-The Collected Poems of Muriel Rukeyser, edited by Janet Kaufman and Anne Herzog and available from the University of Pittsburgh Press, remains the most comprehensive collection of Rukeyser’s poetry.
-Please take a minute to acquaint yourself with the site.
-Also consider contributing responses–critical, pedagogical, or creative–to the website by contacting us here.
+As a “Living Archive,” our website is designed to foster lively conversations about this important twentieth‑century poet.
+We feature a rotating selection of poems by Muriel Rukeyser.
+Published with permission of Bill Rukeyser, the poet’s son, these poems offer a representative glimpse into her vast and varied body of work.
+The Collected Poems of Muriel Rukeyser, edited by Janet Kaufman and Anne Herzog with Jan Heller Levi and published by the University of Pittsburgh Press, remains the most comprehensive edition of her poetry.

 more